Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 ### Step 2: Pre-takeoff Pilot Checks - Completing Unit Tests

-- Open GitHub Copilot Chat, press `Ctrl+Shift+P` to access the Command Palette, start typing `Copilot` to find and select the GitHub Copilot: Open Copilot command, or directly click the `Chat icon` if visible in your toolbar or sidebar.
+- Open GitHub Copilot Chat Extension.

 - Type the following in the chat window:

     ```sh
-    @workspace Where do I add additional unit tests?
+    @workspace where do I add additional unit tests?
     ```

-- Copilot will give a suggestion to add unit tests to the `PlanesControllerTests.cs` file.
+- Copilot will give a suggestion to add unit tests to the `Controllers/PlanesControllerTests.cs` file in the `WrightBrothersApi.Tests` project.

-    ```sh
-    ...
-    You can add additional unit tests in the PlanesControllerTest.cs file located in the Controller folder.
-This file is where the existing unit tests for the PlanesController are located.

-    etc...
-    ```
+// TODO Screenshot of the Chat

 - Open `PlanesControllerTests.cs` that GitHub Copilot suggested in the chat by clicking on the provided file name in the chat.

+// TODO Screenshot of the Chat

-- Make sure to have the `PlanesController.cs` file open as well.
+- Make sure to have the `PlanesController.cs` file open as well in your Visual Studio Code Editor in a tab next to the `PlanesControllerTests.cs` file.

 >[!Note]
 > Github Copilot will use any file that is open to gather extra context for its suggestions, this is why it's important to have the `PlanesController.cs` file open.